gelatodigital/limit-orders-lib/packages/limit-orders-lib/README.md

 // If 1 ETH is above 2000 DAI, then the user will buy 1 ETH if it is less than 2000 DAI
-// If 1 ETH is below 2000 DAI, then the user will buy 1 ETH if it is greater than 2000 DAI const txData = await getLimitOrderPayload( chainId, inToken, outToken, inputAmount,
+// If 1 ETH is below 2000 DAI, then the user will buy 1 ETH if it is greater than 2000 DAI const txData = await gelatoLimitOrders.submitLimitOrder( inToken, outToken, inputAmount,